All Products

 I/O size (minimum/optimal): 512 bytes / 512 bytes

-Troubleshooting: If /dev/vdb is not listed, verify that the data disk is attached to the node in the ECS console.
+Troubleshooting: If /dev/vdb is not listed, verify the data disk is attached to the node in the ECS console.

-Step 2: Increase the disk capacity in ECS
+Increase the disk capacity in ECS

 Log on to the ECS console and resize the data disk to the target size (for example, 50 GiB).
-See Resize a disk to extend the disk capacity for step-by-step instructions.

-Step 3: Extend the file system
+Extend the file system

-1. Extend the file system directly on the data disk device:
+1. Extend the file system:

 sudo resize2fs /dev/vdb